 In any case, it always helps to check out technical writing examples before starting any project.
 Try to check out examples of the same industry and from a similar company.
-Once you have a complete idea of what you need to do, start your writing process.
+Start your writing process once you have a complete idea of what you need to do.

 Since technical writing involves dealing with complex information, the writer needs to have a solid base on the topic.
 That may require past experience, direct technical knowledge, or an ability to understand multiple pieces of information quickly and effectively.